csb1105/csb1105/README.md

 The most valuable information exists while a system is still recoverable.

-Rather than asking why systems fail, I investigate how instability develops, how intervention opportunities shrink, and how decision-makers can preserve recovery before failure becomes irreversible.
+Rather than asking only why systems fail, I investigate how instability develops, how intervention opportunities shrink, how coupling changes system behavior, and how decision-makers can preserve recovery before failure becomes irreversible.

 ## Writing

-I regularly publish research and technical essays on AI assurance, systems engineering, operational resilience, decision support, and mathematical models of command.
+I regularly publish research and technical essays on AI assurance, systems engineering, operational resilience, decision support, autonomous systems, pre-failure behavior, and mathematical models of command.

 **Substack**